Canadian drivers lag in adopting winter tires in spite of evidence that their use saves lives and reduces road-accident injuries.

 A 2011 study by the Quebec government shows that winter road-accident injuries have dropped by five per cent since winter tire use was made mandatory by law in 2008.
 Widespread use of winter tires is credited with preventing about 575 injuries per winter in the province.

 These findings are supported by a new report from the Traffic Injury Research Foundation (TIRF) that concludes that winter tires decrease costly collisions.
-The report cites extensive research showing that winter tires deliver superior traction, cornering and braking on all cold-weather road surfaces.
+The report cites extensive research that shows winter tires deliver superior traction, cornering and braking on all cold-weather road surfaces.

 "All the evidence points to winter tires being the safest choice for driving in cold weather," says Glenn Maidment, president of the Rubber Association of Canada (RAC), which represents tire makers.
 "Drivers should carefully consider whether winter tires are right for them and make an educated choice."